 What is the Cervical Cancer Initiative?

-Every year 530’000 women worldwide are diagnosed with cervical cancer, and around 275,000 die from the disease, with 88% of deaths occurring in developing countries (according to Globocan 2008 (IARC), Section of Cancer Information, January 2012).
+Every year 530’000 women worldwide are diagnosed with cervical cancer, and around 275,000 die from the disease, with 88% of deaths occurring in developing countries (Globocan, 2012).

 The good news is that cervical cancer is unique in that the knowledge and science to successfully prevent, early detect and treat it are available.
 These tools could make cervical cancer a disease of the past.

 Based on this knowledge, UICC is spearheading the Cervical Cancer Initiative (CCI) to significantly reduce the incidence and mortality of women dying from the disease through targeted and resourced interventions, supported by multiple partners.